Tellurium(Te) electron configuration and orbital diagram

 Ans: 52 electrons.

-How do you write the electron configuration for tellurium?
+How do you write the full electron configuration for tellurium?

 How many valence electrons does tellurium have?